 The Oxnam Room (B-24) and the Hartman Room (B-23) are both located in the basement of STH.
 Many events are held in these rooms and students may reserve them for student events and student group meetings.
 To reserve one of these rooms, please see the Administrative Coordinator in room 110.

-If you are planning an STH event, please refer to our Event Communication Guide for guidelines on how to promote your event on campus and beyond.
+If you are planning an STH event, please submit your event here to publicize it to the STH community, BU and beyond.